uswds/uswds-site/README.md

 **DISCLAIMER: This repository is a WIP for the work documented in [this issue](https://github.com/18F/web-design-standards/issues/1343) in the main repo.**

-# Draft U.S. Web Design Standards Documentation
+# Draft U.S. Web Design Standards documentation

 Website and documentation on using the Draft U.S. Web Design Standards: [https://standards.usa.gov](https://standards.usa.gov).

 ## Running locally

-The Draft U.S. Web Design Standards documenation is built using Jekyll for the file framework, gulp for task management and the node module for the Standards.
+The Draft U.S. Web Design Standards documenation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.

-You will need to make sure that you have the following installed on your machine before following the commands below.
+You will need to make sure you have the following installed on your machine before following the commands below:

 1. Ruby v2.2.2+, [Installation guides](https://www.ruby-lang.org/en/documentation/installation/)
 1. Node v4.2.3+, [Installation guides](https://nodejs.org/en/download/)